deltaeight/LibArtNet/README.md

 * Art-Net node, an abstraction layer using the existing receiver and sender to act as a node
 * RDM support

+## Usage

+All classes are documented using Javadoc.
+However, if there is something missing or unclear, feel free to open an issue.

+### Requirements

+* Java 1.8 or higher
+* Gradle if you want to compile from source

-## Installation
+### Installation

-Currently, the only way to use LibArtNet is to clone this repository and compile it yourself.
-Publishing artifacts is planned but not implemented yet.
+Download the desired version from the [release page](releases) and include it in your classpath.
+Artifact publishing to Maven Central Repository is coming soon.

+### Compiling from source

 To build a `.jar` file to use in your IDE, run

 ```bash
 ./gradlew :lib:jar
 ```

-### Requirements

-* Java 1.8 or higher
-* Gradle

-## Usage

-All classes are documented using Javadoc.
-However, if there is something missing or unclear, feel free to open an issue.

 ### Usage examples